ShreyanJain9/bskyrb/README.md

 ### Type checking

-Somebody fix this!! -@thearchduke

-~~bskyrb uses [.rbs type definitions](https://github.com/ruby/rbs).
+bskyrb uses [.rbs type definitions](https://github.com/ruby/rbs).
 To check for accuracy, run `bin/typecheck`.
-Not all of the output will be useful, especially during rapid development, but it is a good idea to have types at least for the bluesky objects.~~
+Not all of the output will be useful, especially during rapid development, but it is a good idea to have types at least for the bluesky objects.

-~~Use the [`rbs collection` tool](https://github.com/ruby/rbs/blob/master/docs/collection.md) to manage definitions for third-party dependencies, for example HTTParty.~~
+Use the [`rbs collection` tool](https://github.com/ruby/rbs/blob/master/docs/collection.md) to manage definitions for third-party dependencies, for example HTTParty.

 ### Formatting